 The LED lights in the ceiling can also be a big noise emitter.
 I recently had all the LED lights in the house replaced with quality LED downlights that comply with our local standards.
 These old downlights lifted the noise floor on 2m to a point that hearing some weak signals and beacons impossible.

 LED lights aren’t the only culprits though.
 Switching power supplies such as plug packs and eBay buck converters can cause grief.
-Poorly terminated LAN cables, cheap network routers, computers, as well as automotive battery and power tool chargers also generate unwanted signals on many the bands.
-Even cheap set-top boxes and mast head tv amplifiers are notorious sources of interference.
+Poorly terminated LAN cables, cheap network routers, computers, as well as automotive batteries and power tool chargers also generate unwanted signals on many the bands.
+Even cheap set-top boxes and masthead tv amplifiers are notorious sources of interference.

 There are enough sources of EMI beyond our control so when it comes to locally generated in your home, buy the best quality products you can afford from a reputable seller.
 That way you can return them if they generate signals where they shouldn’t.